 Contrary to what was popularly believed when the December ’78 Playboy issue hit the stands, the ladies in the photo at right were not then still current members of the Dallas Cowboys Cheerleaders, who subsequently got sacked for doing the Playboy pictorial.
 They were all ex-Dallas Cowboys Cheerleaders at the time they did their Playboy shoots that included their mock version of the then-popular DCC poster.
 They were, at the time, current members of the Texas Cowgirls, Inc., who were riding a wave of fame that rivaled their former organization.
 By the summer of 1978, the original 25 members of the Texas Cowgirls, Inc. had a busy schedule that included appearances at store grand openings, a charity softball game, and they were called upon to help celebrate a millionaire’s birthday party at an exclusive Dallas country club, where liquor was served.
 Something their former Dallas Cowboys Cheerleaders “den mother” would have forbade them to do when they were members.

 In this above side-by-side comparison of the 1977 official Dallas Cowboys Cheerleaders poster and the uncensored 1978 photo of the Texas Cowgirls, Inc. by Playboy photographer Arny Freytag, it’s crystal clear to see the latter’s was a take-off (sure, pun intended) of the former’s then-popular poster.
 The ladies featured on the Dallas Cowboys Cheerleaders poster are (from left to right): Syndy Garza, Suzette Russell, Suzie Holub, Cynde Lewis, and Debbie Wagener.
 The above breast-baring Texas Cowgirls, Inc. are (left to right) Debbie Kepley, Charyl Russell, Linda Kellum, Janice Garner, and Meg Rossi.
 It’s funny that Charyl posed in such a way so that her breasts aren’t bared in the photo.
-However, she did show at least one of them later in the Playboy pictorial that opened with the above shot.
+However, she did show at least one of them later in the Playboy pictorial that opened with the below shot.
 (See below left.)
-Another oddity is that the founder, Tina Jimenez, is not one of the ladies on the poster.
-The similarity between the two above shots was sure not lost on the Dallas Cowboys Cheerleaders’ legal team.
+Another oddity is that Texas Cowgirls, Inc. founder, Tina Jimenez, is not one of the ladies on the poster.
+The similarity between the two above posters was sure not lost on the Dallas Cowboys Cheerleaders’ legal team.
 In late 1978, they (unsuccessfully) sued Freytag, the Texas Cowgirls, Inc., and Scoreboard Posters, Inc. (the manufacturer and distributor of the poster) over “copyright infringement, service mark infringement, and unfair competition.”

 Charyl Russell (left) in a little less modest shot from the 1978 Playboy pictorial.
 Dawn Stansell (right) was another original